vsrinivas/fuchsia/development/api/fidl.md

 included in the SDK or in production builds, in which case the top-level namespace must be `test`.

+FIDL libraries defined in the Fuchsia source tree for the purpose of exposing hardware functionality to applications must be in the `fuchsia.hardware` namespace.
+For example, an interface for exposing an ethernet device might be named `fuchsia.hardware.ethernet.Device`.
+Higher-level functionality built on top of these interfaces does not belong in the `fuchsia.hardware` namespace.
+For example, it is more appropriate for network protocols to be under `fuchsia.net` than `fuchsia.hardware`.

 Avoid library names with more than two dots (e.g., `fuchsia.foo.bar.baz`).
 There are some cases when a third dot is appropriate, but those cases are rare.
 If you use more than two dots, you should have a specific reason for that